NicholasBear-Tech/Bears-Tech/Tools/Purview Sensitivity Labels Workbook/README.md

     This is to the settings that you have for the Scope "Groups & Sites" in the Sensitivity Label.
 This would be considered container based labeling scope.

+- Summary

+    This is to see the overview of your Sensitivity Labels in a simpler manner to read for stakeholders or someone that needs to see all the labels and their configurations.

 - Publishing

     This is to plan out your Sensitivity Label Publishing and its settings.